bekk/bekk-christmas/post/elm/remote-data.md

 ## Conclusion

 Modelling remote data with a custom type is a powerful technique, which can be adapted for different scenarios, depending on your app.
-You could for instance add an variant for `NotAsked`, if a request is only triggered by something else.
+You could for instance add a variant for `NotAsked`, if a request is only triggered by something else.
 And if you need the result of multiple requests before rendering something, you could combine the states for multiple requests in one custom type.

 The Elm package directory has [a package for `RemoteData`](https://package.elm-lang.org/packages/krisajenkins/remotedata/6.0.1), which has a custom type and some helper functions, but I usually prefer to make my own when using this pattern in Elm.
 But however you decide to do it, I hope you try out this technique for modelling remote data in Elm.